 When the stated interest rate on the QSCB results in interest payments that exceed the supplemental interest payments discussed in the preceding paragraph, the School District may apply for a direct cash subsidy payment from the U.S. Treasury which is intended to reduce the stated interest rate to a nominal percentage.
 To qualify for this subsidy the School District is required to periodically file appropriate documents with the Internal Revenue Service.
 These subsidy payments do not include the amount of any supplemental interest paid on a QSCB.
-The interest subsidy received by the School District in fiscal year 2022 was \$875,893.76, which funded all but \$139,306.24 of interest expense due on the QSCB.
+The interest subsidy earned by the School District in fiscal year 2023 was \$893,350.89, which funded all but \$139,306.24 of interest expense due on the QSCB.

-The School District had no unused line of credit or outstanding notes from direct borrowings and direct placements related to governmental activities as of June 30, 2022.
-In the event the entity is unable to make the principal and interest payments using proceeds of the Education Special Purpose Local Option Sales Tax (ESPLOST), the debt will be satisfied from the general fund or from a direct annual ad valorem tax levied upon all taxable property within the School District.
+The School District's outstanding Qualified School Construction bonds of \$17,625,000.00 contain a provision that in the event the entity is unable to make the principal and interest payments using proceeds from the Education Special Purpose Local Option Sales Tax (ESPLOST) and subsidy payments, the debt will be satisfied by a direct annual ad valorem tax levied upon all taxable property within the School District.
 Additional security is provided by the State of Georgia Intercept Program which allows for state appropriations entitled to the School District to be transferred to the Debt Service Account Custodian for the payment of debt.